knative/serving/docs/spec/normative_examples.md

 **Steps**:

-* Update the Route to pin the current revision
+* Update the Service to switch from `runLatest` to `pinned` strategy.

-* Update the Configuration with the new configuration (env var)
+* Update the Service with the new configuration (env var).

-* Update the Route to address the new Revision
+* Update the Service to address the new Revision.

-* After testing the new revision through the named subdomain, proceed with the rollout, incrementally increasing traffic to 100%

 **Results:**